RickPaddock/Netflix-Viewing-Analysis/README.md

 Hello there!

-This project uses Python to analyse the viewing activities of my own Netflix account and that of some of my friends and family.
+This project uses Python to analyse the viewing activities of a number of netflix accounts.

 Python libraries used:
 ```